 If our members of staff or volunteers take their mobile phones on outings, for use in case of an emergency, they must not make or receive personal calls, or take photographs of children.

-Parents and visitors are requested not to use their mobile phones whilst on the premises.
-[We/I] make an exception if a visitor’s company or organisation operates a lone working policy that requires contact with their office periodically throughout the day.
+Parents and visitors are requested not to use their mobile phones whilst on the premises.We make an exception if a visitor’s company or organisation operates a lone working policy that requires contact with their office periodically throughout the day.
 Visitors will be advised of a quiet space where they can use their mobile phone, where no children are present.

 These rules also apply to the use of work-issued mobiles, and when visiting or supporting staff in other settings.